hyperledger-archives/fabric-chaintool-original/examples/example02/README.md

 Chaincode SHA3:      f7026e0675b22a9d78b9f7f0cb97c93165bdefedc86de97f00e76b506c707b4ddbdfe97ad702ad600eae518891b9f0f1c8cb9a8b29b83908c2f6d46a6bcf4ecd
 ```
 #### Note:
 The _chaintool package_ command is designed to package for deployment, not development.
-If you started your node with _peer node start --peer-chaincodedev_, run _chaincode build_ instead.
+If you started your node with _peer node start --peer-chaincodedev_, run _chaintool build_ instead.
 This is analogous to building non-chaintool chaincode using _go build_.
 The output will be placed in the _app/build/bin/_ directory.
 ### Step 3 - Compile the client
 Run 'make' from the client/cljs folder
 ```